ibm-cloud-docs/Cloudant/guides/cap_theorem.md

 This election process differs between systems, and might be a source of [significant problems](http://aphyr.com/posts/284-call-me-maybe-mongodb){: new_window}{: external}.

-{{site.data.keyword.cloudant_short_notm}} prioritizes availability and partition tolerance by employing a master-master setup, such that every node can accept both writes and reads to its portion of your data.
+{{site.data.keyword.cloudant_short_notm}} prioritizes availability and partition tolerance by employing a primary-primary setup, such that every node can accept both writes and reads to its portion of your data.
 Multiple nodes include copies of each portion of your data.
 Each node copies data with other nodes.